oolongjiawei/Capstone/README.md

 + Fortune calculation and display.
 + User registration and profile management.
 + Fortune cookies.

-### Bug Fixes:
-+ Address any issues that arise during development and testing.
-### Implement Features:
-+ Fortune calculation and display.
-+ User registration and profile management.
-+ Fortune cookies.

-### Bug Fixes:
-+ Address any issues that arise during development and testing.

 ### UI Design:
 + Implement responsive design with animations.